cQQkie-dev/gsm-monitor/README.md

 * cipher_suite: Takes an .json or .csv file of recorded data and produces plots of the development over time
 * Dockerfile: work in progress to make testing mobile, base ubuntu image plus added tshark and gr-gsm, start with docker run --it -v /dev/bus/usb:/dev/bus/usb and -v local/path/to/data:/tmp/
+* Now can be run with the run.sh script which builds the docker image and runs the container.
+Frequency needs to be set in the script.